liquidg3/liquidfire-forms/README.md

         form: {
             include: true|false, //should be included in form
-            hidden:  true|false, //will render as hidden element at bottom of the form },
+            hidden:  true|false, //will render as hidden element at bottom of the form
+            template: 'optional path to custom template' //see below for details },
+        attribs: {
+            any_custom: 'attribute' //these will be rendered as attributes on the element },
         options: {
             ... apollo property options ...